codee-com/open-catalog/Checks/PWR075/README.md

-# PWR075: Avoid using GNU Fortran extensions
+# PWR075: Avoid using compiler-specific Fortran extensions

 ### Issue

-Using compiler-specific extensions, such as those provided by GNU's `gfortran`, compromises the portability and consistency of code across different development environments.
+Using compiler-specific extensions, such as those provided by GNU's `gfortran` or Intel's `ifort` and `ifx`, compromises the portability and consistency of code across different development environments.

 ### Actions

-Refactor the code to replace existing GNU Fortran extensions with standard-compliant Fortran code.
+Refactor the code to replace existing compiler-specific extensions with standard-compliant Fortran code.
 The specific steps for refactoring will depend on the particular features being replaced.

 ### Relevance

-Fortran compilers, including GNU, often extend their support beyond the Fortran standard by introducing additional language features.
+Fortran compilers often extend their support beyond the Fortran standard by introducing additional language features.
 While these extensions can provide enhanced functionality and convenience for programmers, they also present significant drawbacks.

 Even though some extensions may be supported by multiple compilers, there will inevitably be environments where the code is not compilable, complicating